kyozohk/KyozoVerse/README.md

 1. Get rid off the mushroom animation
 2. E-mail working SMTP
-2. List of selected members should sh
+2. List of selected members should show